The uncertain times created by the COVID-19 Pandemic also created a rapidly changing environment bringing

 Commerce Trust, a division of Commerce Bank, has been helping clients for over 100 years, and we are

 here to serve as your source of trusted advice.

 to assure you that you are not alone.
-Commerce Trust Company values the relationships formed with our nonprofit
+Commerce Trust values the relationships formed with our nonprofit

 clients, and we truly appreciate the important role nonprofits will serve in helping the country successfully emerge

 from this crisis.

 With the interruption in our economy, donor development has become even more challenging.
 Donors are less

 accessible and may have increased concerns about making gifts given the uncertainty.
 The Coronavirus Aid, Relief

 and Economic Security Act (the “CARES” Act) was signed into law on Friday, March 27, 2020.
 While much of the act provided direct financial relief programs to companies, including provisions for nonprofits, the CARES Act also